Protecting a Settlement from Your Health Insurance Provider

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 The following summarizes best practices for protecting a settlement from your medical and health insurance provider.
+Speak with an accident attorney if you have specific questions about your car accident claim.

 How Do Health Care Providers Overreach?

 But sometimes hospitals try to get a second slice of the pie.
-They do so by billing the patient their regular rate instead of the rate they contracted with the insurer.
-In our chest x-ray example, that means that not only would the hospital try to claim the $30 you owe, but it would also try to claim the $50 difference between its regular and insurance company rates.
-This practice can make the fees add up quickly!
+They do so by billing the accident victim their regular rate instead of the rate they contracted with the insurer.
+In our chest X-ray example, that means that not only would the hospital try to claim the $30 you owe, but it would also try to claim the $50 difference between its regular and insurance company rates.

 How Does a Hospital Make a Claim on a Settlement?

-Jane received an injury settlement for $10,000.
+Jane received a personal injury settlement for $10,000.
 Jane's hospital bills are $7,500 at the hospital's regular rate.
 But, because Jane's insurance company contracted lower rates with the hospital, her bill is $5,000.
-So, there's a $2,500 ($7,500 - $5,000) difference between the hospital's regular rate and its contracted rate with Jane's insurer.
+So, there's a $2,500 difference between the hospital's regular rate and its contracted rate with Jane's insurer.

 Jane's insurance company pays 70% of its contracted rate.
 So, its part of the bill is $3,500 ($5,000 x 70%).
-Jane's responsibility (co-pay) is the remaining 30% of the contracted rate, or $1,500 ($5,000 x .30%).
+Jane's responsibility (co-pay) is the remaining 30% of the contracted rate, or $1,500 ($5,000 x 30%).

-But the hospital billed Jane the full $7,500 instead of the $5,000 contracted rate.
+However, the hospital billed Jane the full $7,500 instead of the $5,000 contracted rate.
 So, instead of recovering just the $1,500 that Jane owes from her settlement, it recovers $4,000 from Jane's settlement.
 That's the $1,500 Jane owed plus the $2,500 difference between its regular rate and its contracted rate with Jane's insurance company.
 In many states, the hospital broke the law.

-What Are the Courts Saying About "Balance Billing?"
+What Are the Courts Saying About 'Balance Billing?'

-More and more patients are suing hospitals.
-Some are suing individually while others are pursuing class action lawsuits.
-Key cases in Texas and Wisconsin have resulted in strong language from the courts.
-They also resulted in significant judgments against the offending hospitals.
-In the Texas case of Satsky vs. United States, the patient's insurance company paid the hospital in full.
+In the Texas case of Satsky vs. United States, the patient was involved in a car accident.
+The patient's insurance company paid the hospital in full.
 The court ruled the hospital could not recover any further funds.
-A lien could only attach if the lien secured a debt.
+A lien could only attach if it secured a debt.
 But the insurance company paid the bill in full per the health insurer's contract with the hospital.
 So, there was no debt remaining for the hospital to collect.

-As the practice continues, it is expected that courts in more states will rule that the practice is illegal, and that more states will take an official stance.
+Other states followed suit.
+The attorney general of Maryland warned health care providers that balance billing is illegal.
+Florida's and Arkansas' insurance commissioners have done the same.
+Michigan's public health regulations expressly forbid the practice.
+The California Supreme Court unanimously upheld a state law barring balance billing.
+As the practice continues, it is expected that courts in more states will rule that the practice is illegal and that more states will take an official stance.

 How Can I Protect Myself Against Balance Billing?